moorepants/dissertation/physicalparameters.rst

      - :math:`m_{ul}`
      - :math:`0.100 \cdot m_{B_r}`

-The geometrical and anthropomorphic measurements were converted into a set of thirty one grid points in three dimensional space that mapped the skeleton of the rider and bicycle (Figure :ref:`figMooreModel`.
+The geometrical and anthropomorphic measurements are converted into a set of thirty one grid points in three dimensional space that map the skeleton of the rider and bicycle (Figure :ref:`figMooreModel`.
 The position vectors to these grid points are listed in Table :ref:`tabGridPoints`.
 Several intermediate variables used in the grid point equations are listed in Table :ref:`tabIntVar`